 In addition to briefing congressional members/staff regarding developments across Africa, Rosenberg was a frequent figure on Capitol Hill delivering insights on Iraq and Afghanistan, where he served five tours in various intelligence and communications capacities.

 During Operation Iraqi Freedom Rosenberg was a senior Department of Defense official at the Pentagon and U.S. embassy in Baghdad, working upon the $17.3 billion Iraq reconstruction.
-In 2005- ’06 he returned to Baghdad, managing the flow of critical information and strategic messaging on behalf of Multi-National Force Iraq.
+In 2005- 2006 he returned to Baghdad, managing the flow of critical information and strategic messaging on behalf of Multi-National Force Iraq.

 In 2009 Rosenberg was an advisor to the International Joint Command (IJC), United States Forces Afghanistan, Information Operations (IO) Directorate (J2), standing up the counterinsurgency initiative in preparation for Operation Moshtarak, Helmand Province.

 Following the IJC assignment Rosenberg was a senior advisor to the Afghanistan Ministry of Defense, where he assessed capabilities and provided counsel to the Afghan National Army regarding their strategic communications resources.
-In 2010 he was assigned to Kandahar Air Field as senior analyst within the Regional Command-South area of responsibility.
+In 2010 he was assigned to Kandahar Airfield as senior analyst within the Regional Command-South area of responsibility.

 A retired career diplomat and specialist in African and European affairs, Ambassador Herman J. Cohen provides strategic planning services to African and Middle Eastern governments and multinational corporations doing business in Africa and the Middle East.
 Cohen’s consulting activities include the development of energy-intensive industries in the Republic of the Congo, the mining of bitumen from oil sands in Nigeria, and the promotion of private investment in the Republic of Mauritania.